 Suppose you pay an employee a weekly salary of $769.23.
 You have no agreement to pay them through a fluctuating workweek calculation.

-- During week one, your employee works 40 hours, earns a $200 commission, and no bonus.
+- During week one, your employee completes a 40-hour workweek, and earns a $200 commission with no bonus.

 - During week two, your employee works 47 hours and earns no commission or bonus, but a $5 per hour shift differential for one eight-hour overnight shift worked.